 Comparison of Projects in a Portfolio

-So assuming we have heterogenuous projects, how do we calculate the duration?
+So assuming we have heterogenous projects, how do we calculate the duration?
 The best method known to our community is to use Monte Carlo simulation.
 This is becoming both popular and readily accessible.
-SwiftKanban has Monte Carlo built in as a standard feature, and several other niche, point solution tools are available from leaders in our community such as Troy Magennis and Larry Maccherone.
+SwiftKanban has Monte Carlo built-in as a standard feature, and several other niches, point solution tools are available from leaders in our community such as Troy Magennis and Larry Maccherone.
 If we simulate perhaps 1000 iterations of a project using Monte Carlo, we get a probability distribution function for the project duration.
 Figure 1 shows 6 different scenarios of probability distribution functions for two projects labeled (a) in green and (b) in purple.